Null logo

 }

-The verifiable payload is the canonical AIR object only, in this exact field order: record_id, timestamp, version, scope, boundary.
+The verifiable payload is the canonical record object only, in this exact field order: record_id, timestamp, version, scope, boundary.

 {